nturan/gravitation-app/README.md

 The Code is licensed under MIT Public License.

 ## ToDo ##
-- Add halo effect for the sun.
+- [ ] Add halo effect for the sun.
-- Implement better camera controlls
+- [ ] Adjust new object creation plane.
+E.g. tilting, moving, anchoring focused objects etc.
+- [ ] Add an option to automatically adjust the list of gravitationally affecting bodies.
+For example Jupiter's moons don't need to be affected by Mercury and vise versa.
+- [ ] Extract mouse control implementation to separate class.
+- [ ] Add tooltips